Technorely/tendermint/docs/interviews/tendermint-bft.md

 but you don’t know the network address of it; you’re not able to attack it because you don’t know where they are.
 They are completely obfuscated by the sentry nodes.
-There is now, if you really want to figure out….There is the Tendermint protocol, the structure of the protocol is not fully decentralized in the sense that the flow of information is going from the round proposer, or the round coordinator, to other nodes, and then after they receive this it’s basically like [inaudible: “O to 1”].
+There is now, if you really want to figure out….There is the Tenderely protocol, the structure of the protocol is not fully decentralized in the sense that the flow of information is going from the round proposer, or the round coordinator, to other nodes, and then after they receive this it’s basically like [inaudible: “O to 1”].
 So by tracking where this information is